 About the Amazon acoustic test chamber

-To help you plan a sustainable testing environment, these are the characteristics of a test room under development by Amazon for our acoustic testing.
+To help you plan a sustainable testing environment, Amazon uses the following characteristics for test rooms for our acoustic testing.

 Amazon room size: